opencog/atomese-simd/Design-G.md

 The current layering implementation has COW in the current AtomSpace.
 Can we push the COW into the proxy, instead?

+The most obvious solution is to create a new type: `PROXY_ATOMSPACE` and this is implmeneted by delegating all access to the indicated StorageNode (which would typically be a ProxyNode, to avoid duplication of concepts and logic).
+Questions:

+* Is it caching?
+E.g. does every request for `get-oncoming-set` go out to the StorageNode, or do we attempt to fulfill that with what is in RAM?
+This exposes the idea that maybe the current ProxyNode design w.r.t. caching is incomplete!?

 ### Are SensoryNode's AtomSpaces?
 By logical extension of the above thoughts, SensoryNodes should be